-Kamakura Bori, are made from Japanese Judas trees from Hokkaido and the timber is seasoned for six months to a year before being worked upon.
+Kamakura-bori is made out of Japanese Judas trees from Hokkaido.
+The timber is seasoned for six months to a year before being worked upon.
 Black ink is used to mark the basic shape which is cut with a band saw.
-Kamakura Bori works are created collaboratively by many artisans each with a specialty skill, such as carving, lacquering, and tool making.
+Kamakura-bori works are created collaboratively by many artisans each with a specialty skill, like carving, lacquering, and tool making.

 - 3. Painting

-A sketch is first made, including patterns conforming to the shape and usage of the final item, these are copied to traditional Japanese paper with aodake dye, before tracing onto the wooden base.
+First a sketch is made, with patterns that conform to the shape and usage of the final item.
+These sketches are copied to traditional Japanese paper with aodake or green bamboo dye, before being traced onto the wood.

 - 4. Rough engraving

-The true beauty of Kamakura Bori lays within the superb engravings.
-In the first engraving process, the traced lines are carved into the wooden base with a knife; the angle cuts are critical to bring out a sense of perspective and depth, and in this stage, artisans can freely show off their splendid skills.
+The true beauty of Kamakura-bori lies within the superb engravings.
+In the first engraving process, the traced lines are carved into the wooden base with a knife, the angle cuts are critical to bring out a sense of perspective and depth, and in this stage, artisans can freely show off their splendid skills.

 - 5. Shading

-The outer edges along the engraved lines are raised to create a foreground for the patterns; this is highly skilled work, one slip and a piece is ruined.
+The outer edges of the engraved lines are raised to make the patterns more prominent.
+This is highly skilled work because with one mistaken cut, the piece is ruined.

 - 6. Chisel markings

-By skillful use of a wide range of knives such as a small knife and a flat knife, the carvings are worked up and improved.
-A feature of Kamakura Bori is to intentionally leave chisel markings on the whole surface to accentuate the patterned area.
+With skillful use of a wide range of knives like a small one and a flat one, the carvings are fleshed out and improved.
+A feature of Kamakura-bori is to intentionally leave chisel markings on the surface to accentuate the patterned area.

-Raw urushi tree sap, kiurishi (raw lacquer), is applied to the wooden base as an undercoat.
+Raw urushi tree sap or raw Japanese lacquer is applied to the wood as an undercoat.

 - 8. First coat

-A first coat of raw urushi is applied to the whole surface including engraved lines, followed by a sprinkle of carbon dust and polishing powder.
-This process maximize the effect of the lacquer by accentuating the carved uneven surface.
+A first coat of raw Japanese lacquer is applied to the entire surface including engraved lines, followed by a sprinkle of carbon dust and polishing powder.
+This process maximizes the effect of the lacquer by accentuating the carved uneven surface.

 - 9. Middle coat

-Two coats of black urushi lacquer are applied, the artisan must pay special attention to prevent urushi pooling in the carved lines.
-When dry the surface is polished with a whetstone and sandpaper.
+Two coats of black urushi lacquer are applied and the artisan must pay special attention to prevent urushi pooling in the carved lines.
+When dried, the surface is polished with a whetstone and sandpaper.

 - 10. Last coat

-The next process is a final coat of vermilion pigments mixed with translucent urushi, or suki.
+The last step is a final coat of scarlet pigment mixed with translucent Japanese lacquer.

-Before the final coat has completely dried, makomo powder is sprinkled on the surface.
-When dry the surface is highly polished to give an antique patina.
+Before the final coat has completely dried, a powder made from a plant called makomo is sprinkled on the surface.
+After drying, the surface is highly polished to give an antique appearance.

-- 12. Suriurusi and finishing As a finishing touch, after polishing, raw urushi is reapplied to the whole surface.
-After drying, more painstaking cloth polishing and polishing with susudama powder is carried out and repeated to then complete the final Kamakura Bori article.
+- 12. Raw Japanese lacquer As a finishing touch after polishing, raw Japanese lacquer is reapplied to the whole surface.
+After drying, more painstaking cloth polishing and polishing with susudama or baked clay powder is done to complete the Kamakura-bori piece.